sagemath/trac_to_gh/Issue 9507.md

 # Issue 9507: if spkg-install is a Python script, first check that SAGE_LOCAL/bin/python exists.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9507

 Original creator: was